 Effective January 1, 2020, building permit applications for new construction have to demonstrate compliance and be constructed to meet the following:

 |Part 9 Residential||Single Family Home, Duplex||Step 3|

 Under the Uplands Regulations Bylaw, applications for building permits involving exterior work in the Uplands must be approved by the District of Oak Bay prior to the issuance of the permit.
 Special attention will be made to site and architectural design.
 View the Oak Bay Uplands Design Guidelines and Uplands Design Guidelines Review Form.

 Access Information on Developments or Properties

 Use the Authorized Agent's Letter Form to authorize an agent to access information on the following:

 - Viewing Property Plans

-1. Minimum turnaround for copies and information is 48 hours.
+1. Minimum turnaround for information is 48 hours.